aschey/symphonia-adapters/README.md

 # Symphonia Adapters

-This repo contains adapters for external decoders to be used with Symphonia.
+This repo contains adapters for external AAC and Opus decoders to be used with Symphonia.

 More info can be found in the docs for each crate: